Review checklist book

 • Optimize Strategies: Adjust credit policies and payment terms based on insights.

-• Offers real-time analytics and dashboards to monitor the receivable metrics.
+• Offers real-time analytics and dashboards to monitor the receivable metrics, including the accounts receivable turnover ratio.

 • Provides comprehensive reports that ease financial planning and decision-making.